 The Act “shocked the anti-slavery sentiment of the North and made a deep impression in Minnesota,” wrote one contemporary observer.
-“A gigantic fraud has been perpetrated” the St. Paul Daily Times thundered in May.
+“A gigantic fraud has been perpetrated,” the St. Paul Daily Times thundered in May.
 “A solemn compact has been violated.
 Weep, angel of liberty, weep.
 Call out the people.
 Let the alarm bell be rung.”
-In a speech on July 4th, Nichols said: “This day we have occasion to rejoice with trembling, fair freedom has received a wound.
+In a speech on July 4th, Henry M. Nichols, a prominent abolitionist, said: “This day we have occasion to rejoice with trembling, fair freedom has received a wound.
 And on this very hour, in many places in our land, the people are holding a funeral service, and tolling the bells as they go to the burial.”

 The Republicans and Democrats would compete in a rapidly changing Minnesota; indeed, the Republican party was a product of that change.
 The 1860 Census recorded a population of 172,023—an increase of 2,731 percent in 10 years.
-Most of these immigrants were Yankees bringing their twin political obsessions of abolition and prohibition, such as Nichols and Ames, or Orville Brown, whose denunciations of slavery in the Central Republican newspaper earned him the nickname the “Faribault Fire-eater.”
+Most of these immigrants were Yankees bringing their twin political obsessions of abolition and prohibition, such as Nichols and Ames, or the remarkable Jane Gray Swisshelm of St. Cloud.
 These and the urban financiers and industrialists who began to build Minneapolis were the core of the Republican Party.